bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 ## Introduction

 This tutorial implements a Convolutional Neural Network classifier on AIE-ML for identifying hand-written digits from the [MNIST database](https://en/wikipedia.org/wiki/MNIST_database).
 The goal is to illustrate how to partition & vectorize a simple machine learning example to Versal AI Engines.
-An MNIST ConvNet classifier makes a good learning example since it contains only ~100,000 parameters and a handful of layers.
+An MNIST ConvNet classifier makes a good learning example because it contains only ~100,000 parameters and a handful of layers.
 This tutorial example illustrates a number of key topics fundamental to custom coding machine learning designs using the AIE API including:
 * Using multi-channel matrix multiply intrinsics to vectorize ConvNet layer compute workloads
 * Using 3D addressing patterns of memory tiles to access layer I/O in the order required for consumption by the compute
 * Using local tile memory for capturing stored network weights